-Not much was heard from Hannah again untill some years later.
+Not much was heard from Hannah again until some years later.
 Hannah had somehow managed to get her human side back in control, and suppressed her Brood thoughts and urges.
 She however began to experience nightmares, coming from the Brood Empress that was very displeased about Hannah and her resistance to the Brood.
-When X-woman Jean Grey was near Hannah during a vacation, she shared a nightmare with Hannah and alerted Professor Xavier to send the X-Men.
+When X-Woman Jean Grey was near Hannah during a vacation, she shared a nightmare with Hannah and alerted Professor Xavier to send the X-Men.
 Jean had however found out that Hannah was in control of her human side.
-The X-Men had a particular interest in saving her and her family because her husband, Pastor William Conover was a mutants-rights activist.
+The X-Men had a particular interest in saving her and her Broodling family because her husband, Pastor William Connover was a mutants-rights activist.

-Meanwhile the Brood Empress sends her Brood assassins to kill Hannah.
+Meanwhile the Brood Empress sent the Firstborn, her personal Brood assassins, to kill Hannah.

-While William wanted his wife close by, she ignored his please and she went into the big city, where she was attacked by the Brood's Firstborn.
-The X-Men arrived in time to save Hannah, but Wolverine was convincing his teammates to kill her, while Bishop postulates that she could change the Brood race's ways since there were friendlier Brood in his time.
-The X-Men continue their defense of Hannah Conover from the Brood Firstborn assassins onslaught.
+While William wanted his wife close by, she ignored his pleas and she went into the big city, where she was attacked by the Brood's Firstborn.
+The X-Men arrived in time to save Hannah, but Wolverine was convincing his teammates to kill her, while Bishop postulated that she could change the Brood race's ways since there were friendlier Brood in his time.
+The X-Men continue to defend Hannah from the Firstborn assassins' onslaught.
 Hannah, suicidal, escaped the X-Men's watch and a battle ensued between the Firstborn assassins and her own Brood offspring.
-The X-Men arrive too late and Hannah's Brood is killed while Cannonball flies Hannah to safety while the team fights off the Firstborn.
+The X-Men arrived too late and Hannah's Brood were killed while Cannonball flew Hannah to safety while the team fought off the Firstborn.

-Meanwhile Hannah's husband, Reverend Conover was captured by the Brood Firstborns as bait.
+Meanwhile Hannah's husband, William, was captured by the Firstborn to be used as bait.
 Hannah sensed this and turns into a full Brood Queen in order to save her husband.
-After a brief fight, Hannah reverts back to her human self horrified at what she had become.
-The Reverend tells her she would be forgiven and the Firstborn walk up to Hannah and her husband, prepared to finish her.
+After a brief fight, Hannah reverts back to her human self, horrified at what she had become.
+William tells her she would be forgiven in the eyes of the Lord, and the Firstborn walk up to Hannah and her husband, preparing to kill them both.